orangeduck/LuaAutoC/README.md

 }
 ```

-We then just need to register those functions, and also register the `C` function to be avaliable from Lua.
+We then just need to register those functions, and also register the `C` function to be available from Lua.

 ```c
 luaA_function(L, hello_world, void);